Redline Garage is reader-supported. We earn affiliate commissions from qualifying purchases — how this works.

 How do I find the right part number for my car — especially a JDM import?

 Use the brake pad manufacturer's own vehicle look-up tool rather than relying solely on aftermarket cross-references.
-For JDM imports and grey-market vehicles, confirm whether your caliper is the domestic-market or export specification — these can differ and carry different pad dimensions or hardware.
+For JDM imports and gray-market vehicles, confirm whether your caliper is the domestic-market or export specification — these can differ and carry different pad dimensions or hardware.
 If you have a big-brake kit or modified suspension, use the kit manufacturer's pad recommendation rather than the stock application lookup.

 Are Project Mu and Endless brake pads worth the price for street use?